jvoisin/snuffleupagus/doc/source/installation.rst

 Upgrading
 ---------

-Upgrading the Snuffleupagus is as simple as recompiling it (or using a binary), replacing the file and restarting your webserver.
+Upgrading Snuffleupagus is as simple as recompiling it (or using a binary), replacing the file and restarting your webserver.